Where is your website traffic coming from?

 But what most people don’t realize is blogging also improves SEO rankings.

-As I have already mentioned, producing fresh, updated, and relevant content can drive people to your website and give them a reason to stay on your pages for a while.
+As we have already mentioned, producing fresh, updated, and relevant content can drive people to your website and give them a reason to stay on your pages for a while.

 Well, blogs are the perfect channel for you to accomplish this.